 Options for target acquisition

-Target acquisition to place the science target into the small (3" x 3") IFU aperture is likely necessary for most science use cases.
-The default option, WATA, will suffice for most cases, but MSATA is offered when more precise positioning within the aperture is warranted.
-The MSATA process requires a selection of reference stars which in turn may require pre-imaging, or the availability of HST imaging to obtain accurate coordinates of nearby stars in the right brightness range.
+Target acquisition to place the science target into the small (3" x 3") IFU aperture is likely necessary for most science use cases, especially when dithering moderately extended objects in the IFU.
+The default option, WATA, will suffice for most cases, but MSATA is offered when WATA is not feasible.
+The MSATA process requires an aperture position angle assignment and the selection of reference stars which in turn may require pre-imaging, or the availability of HST imaging to obtain accurate coordinates of nearby stars in the right brightness range.
 Considerations for the different methodologies for IFU target acquisition are discussed in NIRSpec Target Acquisition Recommended Strategies.

 Options for dithering

 Most observations with JWST will require dithering to mitigate detector effects and improve sensitivity.
 Since the NIRSpec PSF is under-sampled at most wavelengths, dithering is required to achieve nominal spectral and spatial resolution.
 For observations with the NIRSpec IFU, there are several options available, including dithers and nods.
-Both dither and nod options move science sources on the detector to help mitigate detector effects and improve sensitivity, but nods differ because the offsets are also pairwise subtracted in data processing to remove astrophysical background flux.
+Both dither and nod options move science sources on the detector, but nods differ because the offsets are also pairwise subtracted in data processing to remove astrophysical background flux.
 IFU dithers are optimized to provide a factor of two sub-sampling of the PSF in both directions.
-Dithering is one strategy that can mitigate the effects of bright spoilers in the MSA on IFU data.
-These are others described in NIRSpec Bright Spoilers and the IFU Recommended Strategies.

 Table 2.
 Summary of NIRSpec IFU dither and nod options